 |

 A vibrant and distinctive fusion of New Orleans jazz, European folk and old-time influences.
 The band formed after a journey to New Orleans, playing on the porches of Louisiana, then heading through the busking festivals of Europe to campfires in England.
-Warm, captivating and unique, their music, featuring beautiful melodies and hamonies, tells tales of wonder and nature with nods to chanson, early jazz and folk.

 Seating will be cabaret style downstairs, church pews in the balcony.
 Doors and bar open 45 minutes before the show starts.